Skip to main content

 Show Correct Answers options

-When Real Time Grading is enabled, the answers shown to the students will follow the settings under the Show Correct Answers In Scorecard option.
+When Real Time Grading is enabled, the answers shown to the learners will follow the settings under the Show Correct Answers In Scorecard option.

-1. Always: A student will see the answer and an explanation when they click Submit.
+1. Always: A learner will see the answer and an explanation when they click Submit.

-2. Never: A student will see if their answer is correct or incorrect, but the answer will not be visible.
+2. Never: A learner will see if their answer is correct or incorrect, but the answer will not be visible.

 More Quiz Settings